 fw-dataset

-This repository contains classes and functions for creating, managing, and serving Flywheel Datasets.
-Flywheel Datasets are a way to organize, share, and query data from the Flywheel Data Model.
+Flywheel Datasets — a way to organize, share, and query data derived from the

-[!important] This Python package is under active development and should be considered unstable.
-It is provided as-is, without any guarantee of support or maintenance at this stage.
+[!WARNING] This package is under active development and should be considered unstable.
+It is provided as-is, with no guarantee of support or maintenance at this stage.
 Features may be incomplete, change without notice, or be removed in future versions.
-Use at your own risk for experimental or development purposes only.
+Use it at your own risk, for experimental or development purposes only.

 Installation